nkbadhon/Learn-With-Passion-Server/README.md

 Welcome to server site of Learning With Passion.

 In this server site i have created a fake database (datas.json) to maintain my client site.
+Here we used vercel to host the server.